goto-eof/europea-library-client/README.md

 A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web (by using multithreading), search, download and buy/sell e-books.
 The back-end project can be cloned [here](https://github.com/goto-eof/europea-library-server).

+# Demo

+I already bought a domain and deployed the application on my VPS.
+So that I have a working demo on [http://europea-library.eu](http://europea-library.eu).
+For now the Stripe payment features are set to TEST MODE.
+It means that when you buy an e-book on europea-library.eu it is enough to use as test card like 424242... and some random information in order to purchase the book.

 ## Configure the application

 In order to run the application it necessary to duplicate the `environment.development.ts` and rename it to `environment.production.ts`, otherwise an error will be thrown when you will try to start the application.